 The gospel is a sacred covenant, a two-way promise between God and humankind.
 Christ does for us what we could never do for ourselves.
-He offers himself as a ransom for sin: he descends below all things that he and we might have the privilege of ascending to celestial heights; and he dies and rises from the tomb that we-in a way that is completely incomprehensible to the finite mind-might likewise come forth from death into resurrected, immortal glory.
-On our part, we agree to do those things that we can do for ourselves: we make a solemn promise to accept and receive him as our Lord and Savior; to believe on his name and rely wholly upon his merits, mercy, and grace; to accept and receive the principles and ordinances of his gospel; and to strive all the days of our lives to endure faithfully to the end, meaning keep our covenants and walk in paths of truth and righteousness.
+He offers Himself as a ransom for sin; He descends below all things that He and we might have the privilege of ascending to celestial heights; and He dies and rises from the tomb that we-in a way that is completely incomprehensible to the finite mind-might likewise come forth from death into resurrected, immortal glory.
+On our part, we agree to do those things that we can do for ourselves: we make a solemn promise to accept and receive Him as our Lord and Savior; to believe on His name and rely wholly upon His merits, mercy, and grace; to accept and receive the principles and ordinances of His gospel; and to strive all the days of our lives to endure faithfully to the end, meaning keep our covenants and walk in paths of truth and righteousness.

 "Viewed from our mortal position," Elder Bruce R. McConkie wrote, "the gospel is all that is required to take us back to the Eternal Presence, there to be crowned with glory and honor, immortality and eternal life."
-He continued:

-To gain these greatest of all rewards, two things are required.
+He continued: "To gain these greatest of all rewards, two things are required.
 The first is the atonement by which all men are raised in immortality, with those who believe and obey ascending also unto eternal life.
 This atoning sacrifice was the work of our Blessed Lord, and he has done his work.
 The second requisite is obedience on our part to the laws and ordinances of the gospel.
 Thus the gospel is, in effect, the atonement.
-But the gospel is also all of the laws, principles, doctrines, rites, ordinances, acts, powers, authorities, and keys needed to save and exalt fallen man in the highest heaven hereafter.
-(A New Witness for the Articles of Faith 134; emphasis added)
+But the gospel is also all of the laws, principles, doctrines, rites, ordinances, acts, powers, authorities, and keys needed to save and exalt fallen man in the highest heaven hereafter."

-It is probably the case that if one hundred Protestants were asked where the atonement of Christ took place, those one hundred persons would answer: At Golgotha, on the cross.
+It is probably the case that if one hundred Protestants were asked where the Atonement of Christ took place, those one hundred persons would answer: At Golgotha, on the cross.
 It is also no doubt true that if one hundred Latter-day Saints were asked the same question, a large percentage would respond: In Gethsemane, in the garden.
 In fact, the sufferings of Jesus Christ that began in the Garden of Gethsemane were consummated on the cross.
-Between noon and 3:00 pm on that fateful Friday, all of the agonies of Gethsemane returned, as the Spirit of our Heavenly Father was once again withdrawn from the Suffering Servant (see Matt 27:46; Talmage 661; McConkie "Purifying Power of Gethsemane" 9-10; The Mortal Messiah 4:224, 226; in Journal of Discourses 3:205-206; hereafter JD).
-Truly, the lowly Nazarene has trodden the winepress, meaning Gethsemane or the garden of the oilpress, alone (D&C 76:107; 88:106; 133:50; Isa 63:3).
-In his own words, that awful agony in the Garden "caused myself, even God, the greatest of all, to tremble because of pain, and to bleed at every pore, and to suffer both body and spirit-and would that I might not drink the bitter cup and shrink-nevertheless, glory be to the Father, and I partook and finished my preparations unto the children of men" (D&C) 19:18-19).
-And as to the final phase of his redemptive labor, his foreordained place on that accursed cross, he explained to the Nephites: "My Father sent me that I might be lifted up upon the cross; and after that I had been lifted up upon the cross, that I might draw all men unto me" (3 Nephi 27:14).
+Between noon and 3:00 P.M. on that fateful Friday, all of the agonies of Gethsemane returned, as the Spirit of our Heavenly Father was once again withdrawn from the Suffering Servant (see Matthew 27:46).14 Truly, the lowly Nazarene has trodden the winepress, meaning Gethsemane or the garden of the oilpress, alone (see D&C 76:107; 88:106; 133:50; Isaiah 63:3).
+In His own words, that awful agony in the Garden "caused myself, even God, the greatest of all, to tremble because of pain, and to bleed at every pore, and to suffer both body and spirit-and would that I might not drink the bitter cup, and shrink-

+"Nevertheless, glory be to the Father, and I partook and finished my preparations unto the children of men" (D&C 19:18-19).

+And as to the final phase of His redemptive labor, His foreordained place on the cross, He explained to the Nephites: "My Father sent me that I might be lifted up upon the cross; and after that I had been lifted up upon the cross, that I might draw all men unto me" (3 Nephi 27:14).
 The scriptures-especially 3 Nephi 27-clearly and consistently teach that the principles of the gospel are as follows: